WebOrigami/docs/src/content/framework/intro3.md

   <figure>
     {{ svg teamByName }}
   </figure>
-  <figcaption>Source graph with indices as keys</figcaption>
+  <figcaption>Source graph with array indices as top-level keys</figcaption>
-  <figcaption>Transformed graph with names as keys</figcaption>
+  <figcaption>Transformed graph with names as top-level keys</figcaption>
 </div>

 ## Applying multiple transformations

 We can use the `teamByName` graph to rewrite our `greeting` formula.
-Edit the name of the file defining the `greeting` formula so that it refers to `teamByName` instead of directly referencing `team.yaml`:
+Edit the name of the file defining the `greeting` formula so that, instead of directly referencing `team.yaml`, it refers to `teamByName`:

 ```console
 greeting = map(teamByName, greet)